PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   .. deprecated:: 1.2.0

   Generate answers for A/AAAA/ANY queries.
-  This function is deprecated as of 1.2.0, please use:
+  This function is deprecated as of 1.2.0 and will be removed in 1.3.0, please use:

     addAction(domain, SpoofAction({IP[,...]}))